stansanders/aerobuck/readme.md

 # aerobuck

-a free/libre open source aeroponic plant propagation tool designed to utilize a standard 5-gallon bucket to realize an aeroponic cloner which functions well and requires minimal cost or effort.
+A free/libre open source aeroponic plant propagation tool designed to utilize a standard 5-gallon bucket to realize a system which is efficient in use and construction.

 ## Overview